Qi (Mia) Zhang

-I spend most of my time studying with my classmates at the postgraduate office.
-I also take part in a wide range of hobbies include dance performance, microfilm shooting, drawing, and photography.
+I spent most of my time studying with my classmates at the postgraduate office.
+I also took part in a wide range of hobbies including dance performance, microfilm shooting, drawing, and photography.

-As an international student, I feel at home here, as there is support from my colleagues, lectures and additional services like the Academic Skills Centre – they helped me with my academic writing and language skills too.
+As an international student, I felt at home here, as there is support from my colleagues, lectures, and additional services like the Academic Skills Centre – they helped me with my academic writing and language skills too.

-This semester, I am a student mentor at the College of Business and Law and work collaboratively with college staff to enhance the UC student experience.
+I was a student mentor at the UC Business School and worked collaboratively with staff to enhance the UC student experience.
 I really enjoy sharing my experience and knowledge to help other students.

 How else have you been involved at UC?

-I am the Marketing Associate for the UC Investment Society and I manage the club’s social media to promote networking between students and financial companies.
+I was the Marketing Associate for the UC Investment Society and I managed the club’s social media to promote networking between students and financial companies.

 I also co-founded the Master of Applied Finance and Economics (MAFE) club with my classmate Jeremy and the course coordinator Bob Reed, to give MAFE students a chance to network with alumni and financial companies.

-How do you spend your time outside of university?
+How did you spend your time outside of university?

-I work part-time and assist Chartered Accountants Australia and New Zealand (CA ANZ) at various industry and career events.
-I also volunteer as a consultant at the New Zealand Student Consulting Programme providing accounting and financial advice to clients, including Customer Aeronautical Support Ltd (CAS).
+I worked part-time and assisted Chartered Accountants Australia and New Zealand (CA ANZ) at various industry and career events.
+I also volunteered as a consultant at the New Zealand Student Consulting Programme providing accounting and financial advice to clients, including Customer Aeronautical Support Ltd (CAS).

-I also spend my time playing the piano and completed my Grade 8 certification, and I love hiking around Christchurch too.
+I also spent my time playing the piano and completed my Grade 8 certification, and I loved hiking around Christchurch too.